 These mammoth mammals time their visit each winter (July to November), and so should you.
 So confident are the whale watching operators that you’ll see the whales, most even offer a money-back guarantee over the winter period.

-To celebrate the whales’ arrival, Hervey Bay hosts a celebration worthy of a whale welcome – Paddle Out for Whales – just one of the events under the annual Oceans Festival umbrella.
+To celebrate the whales’ arrival, Hervey Bay hosts a celebration worthy of a whale welcome – Paddle Out for Whales – just one of the many events under the annual Hervey Bay Whale Festival umbrella.

 Paddle Out for Whales sees hundreds of people float into the bay on surfboards, kayaks, bright inflatables and SUPs to raise awareness for whale welfare and the conservation of the marine environment.

-Some of the other big events that make up the Oceans Festival in August include the Whale Parade and Concert, Hervey Bay Seafood Festival and the Blessing of the Fleet.
+Some of the other big events that make up the August festival include the Whale Parade and Concert, Kite Karnival, Hervey Bay Seafood Festival and the Blessing of the Fleet.